Skip to content

 Bio

-REP. CLAIRE SNYDER-HALL is proud to be the FIRST WOMAN elected to represent the people of RD 14 — Rehoboth Beach, Dewey, and the southern part of Lewes — in the DELAWARE STATE HOUSE.
+REP. CLAIRE SNYDER-HALL is proud to be the FIRST WOMAN elected to represent the people of RD 14 — Rehoboth Beach, Dewey, and the southern part of Lewes — in the Delaware House of Representatives.
 She was elected in 2024, after defeating two opponents in the Democratic primary and winning the General Election by ten points.
 With the support of dozens of volunteers, Claire knocked on over 6000 doors during the campaign, and she views those grassroots efforts as the key to success.
-She was proud to be endorsed by the Delaware State Education Associate, the Delaware Public Employees Council 81, the Victory Fund, LPAC, and Delaware Stonewall PAC, among others.
+She was proud to be endorsed by the Delaware State Education Association, the Delaware Public Employees Council 81, and Delaware Stonewall PAC, among others.

 Prior to joining the CCDE team in 2015, Claire was very active in Delaware politics.
 She ran for the Delaware State Senate in 2014 against an anti-choice incumbent; co-led the weekly phone banks at CAMP Rehoboth during the marriage equality campaign; organized canvassing efforts to protect manufactured homeowners from arbitrary rent increases; and did prison ministry in Sussex Correctional with Father Max Wolf, among other things.